DryWeightWatchers/JIF-4300-DryWeightWatchers/README.md

 - The JWT access tokens are very short-lived.
 Functionally, if the access token is refreshed mid-operation and the operation fails, this could log out the patient and make it unclear whether the operation succeeded and confuse the patient.
 - Various typescript errors due to unstrictly typed functions.
 Does not impede functionality.

+## Version 0.1.0: Initial Setup
+### Features
+#### For patients:
+- Patient can create an account and login
+- After login, the patient can see a basic dashboard with navigation to different placeholder pages for entering data, and viewing data.
+- Patient can log out of their account
+- Patient can register their provider
+#### For providers:
+- Providers can create an account and login
+- After login, the provider can see a basic dashboard with navigation to different placeholder pages for viewing their dashboard, home, and profile
+- Provider can log out of their account

+### Bug Fixes
+- (N/A)

+### Known Issues
+- (none)

 # Developer Setup

 ### Prerequisites: